ferenein/workwithme.guide-myguide/index.md

 I usually start working around 9 am.
 I will be out to run few times a week in the late afternoon.
 I like to run before the sun sets so in winter this can be as early as 4 pm, in which case I will come back and continue working after dinner.
 In the summer, I'll probably be out to run around 6.

 How do your energy levels fluctuate throughout the day?
 - There may be some nights when I have trouble sleeping.
-On such days I may need to take a nap for better efficiency.
+On days after such nights I may need to reset myself with a quick nap for increase productivity.
 I tried drinking multiple cups of strong coffee but it was ineffective even though I normally do not consume any coffee at all!

 ## Communication Preferences